Azure/bicep-reps/active/0000-bicep-version-pinning.md

 *Advantages*:

 1. The syntax is easier to read and understand as the symbols used are commonly used for comparison operations within Bicep and other tools.
-2. Would require minimal or no learning curve for customers coming from an npm or terraform background
+2. Would require minimal or no learning curve for customers coming from an npm background
 3. Many programming languages  have libraries that provide functions to parse this syntax, including:
     - .NET ([semver package](https://semver-nuget.org/v3.0.x/))
     - Python ([packaging library](https://packaging.pypa.io/en/stable/specifiers.html#packaging.specifiers.SpecifierSet))